-Government employees living in the suburbs are facing difficulties to have a constant connection with their life, as most of the time is spent in the office or travelling downtown.
+Government employees living in the suburbs are facing difficulties in having a constant connection with their lives, as most of the time is spent in the office or traveling downtown.
 In this scenario, Sylvia Bakker, a government employee with Agriculture and Agri-Food Canada wants a coworking option in the suburbs.
 She adds that their department has lost several talented and able employees coming from Orleans only because of the long distance.

 There is no doubt that public servants find it convenient and appealing to travel to a coworking space occasionally instead of commuting all the way to the office.
 Regardless a few people also see some challenges in the effort to implement such a system.